sw-joelmut/BotBuilder-Samples/samples/csharp_dotnetcore/21.luis-with-appinsights/README.md

 - Select `BotConfiguration.bot` file.

 # Deploy this bot to Azure
 You can use the [MSBot](https://github.com/microsoft/botbuilder-tools) Bot Builder CLI tool to clone and configure any services this sample depends on.
-In order to install this and other tools, you can read [Installing CLI Tools](../../../Installing_CLI_tools.md).
+In order to ins	tall this and other tools, you can read [Installing CLI Tools](../../../Installing_CLI_tools.md).

 To clone this bot, run
 ```bash